We think this TV show stands out for:

 What parents need to know

-Parents need to know that Molly of Denali is an animated series that centers on a Native Alaska girl (voiced by Sovereign Bill) who learns about the indigenous experience through travels around the state and encounters with its people.
+Parents need to know that Molly of Denali is an animated series that centers on an Alaska Native girl (voiced by Sovereign Bill) who learns about the indigenous experience through travels around the state and encounters with its people.
 The show's authenticity is the result of a creative team that includes indigenous advisors, voice actors, and production personnel, all of whom contribute to the show's thoughtful representation of Alaska's cultural diversity.
 Molly is an excellent role model for kids, an enthusiastic explorer and gatherer of knowledge who greatly respects the adults who share wisdom with her.
 Some matters of Native people's histories may need further explanation (as when an elderly woman tells Molly about having been forced to go to boarding school and forbidden from celebrating her heritage), but the show gives kids wonderful exposure to indigenous people and their experiences.

 - Parents say

 What's the story?

 In MOLLY OF DENALI, 10-year-old Molly Mabray (voiced by Sovereign Bill) lets her curiosity guide her adventures in and around the small Alaskan town she calls home.
 As a modern girl with Alaska Native heritage, Molly often finds connections between her interests and the experiences of her ancestors, and along with her best friends, Tooey (Sequoia Janvier) and Trini (Vienna Leacock), she enjoys learning more about the culture of the Athabascans and other indigenous people of neighboring Alaskan regions.
 With the help of her parents (Ron Harris and Jules Koostachin), who run a local trading post, and the guidance of Grandpa Nat (Lorne Cardinal), Molly sets out to experience everything she can in present-day Alaska and to learn about her predecessors' way of life.

 Is it any good?